GoFood-Hon/dashboard-app/README.md

 # GoFood - Dashboard Web App

-React SPA for Admins of restaurants
+React App for Admins of restaurants

 ## Check the page in: